Cider and Perry Trials 2020 Cancelled

 For bottled-fermented/bottle conditioned classes entries must be in two heavyweight punted 75cl glass bottles with correct closures for each class entered, each bottle with a removable label showing your name and class entered.
 Typically these will be bottles over 500g in weight (empty) suitable for use with wired corks or crown caps.

 Judging is carried out by the makers – there is no panel of judges.
-Each entrant receives a voting slip for each of the classes they have entered and, when judging opens all the entries in the draught classes will have been decanted into numbered flagons.
-The contents of the bottled classes are presented to the judges in unmarked glasses to sample.
+Each entrant receives a voting slip for each of the classes they have entered.
+All the entries in the draught classes will be decanted into numbered flagons to ensure anonymity and each entrant may vote for up to three entries in a class.
+The contents of the bottled classes are presented in unmarked glasses to sample.
 In the draught classes a maker may bring an assistant to help with judging.

 Judging for the bottled classes will commence at 12.30pm for Class P (bottled perry) and 1.00pm for Class C (bottled cider).
 Judging for the remaining classes will commence at 2.00pm.
 The competition ends at 4.30pm and the results will be announced approximately 30 minutes later.